Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): H yper Hyper SARA: optimization problem

 \subsection{Low rankness and joint sparsity sky model}

 In the context of wideband RI image reconstruction, we adopt the linear mixture model originally proposed by \citep{golbabaee2012}.
-It assumes that the wideband sky is made of few sources, each having a distinct spectral signature \citep{abdulaziz2016, abdulaziz2017}.
-The wideband model cube reads:
+It assumes that the wideband sky is a linear combination of few sources, each having a distinct spectral signature \citep{abdulaziz2016, abdulaziz2017}.
+Following this model, the wideband model cube reads:

 where the matrix ${\bm{S}} = ({\bs{s}}_{1},..,{\bs{s}}_{Q}) \in \mathbb{R}^{N \times Q}$ represents the physical sources present in the sky, and their corresponding spectral signatures constitute the columns of the mixing matrix $\bm{H} = ({\bs{h}}_{1},..,{\bs{h}}_{Q}) \in \mathbb{R}^{ L \times Q}$.
-Note that, in this model, physical sources with similar spectral behaviour will be considered as one \tql source\tqr defining a column of the matrix $\bm{S}$.
+Note that, in this model, physical sources with similar spectral behaviour will be considered as one \tql source\tqr defining one column of the matrix $\bm{S}$.
 Recall that solving for $\bm S$ and $\bm H$ would explicitly imply a source separation problem, that is a non-linear non-convex problem.
-This is out of the scope of this article.
 Instead, we leverage convex optimization by solving directly for $\bm X$ with appropriate priors.
 The linear mixture model implies low rankness of $\bm X$, as the rank is upper bounded by the number of \tql sources\tqr.
 It also implies joint sparsity over the spectral channels; when all the sources are inactive at one pixel position and regardless of their spectral indices, a full row of the matrix $\bm X$ will be automatically equal to zero.
-The combination of low rankness and joint sparsity results in higher resolution and sensitivity of the reconstructed model cube.
-On the one hand, enforcing low rankness implies correlation across the channels.
-Given the nature of the RI Fourier sampling with respect to frequency, this helps enhancing the recovery of the extended emission at the high frequency channels and capture the high spatial frequency content at the low frequency channels.
-On the other hand, promoting joint sparsity results in the rejection of isolated pixels that are associated to uncorrelated noise since low energy rows of $\bm X$ are fully set to zero.
-Consequently, the overall sensitivity of the reconstructed cube is increased.
-Note that the model is similar to the one adopted in \cite{rau2011}; the sources can be seen as the Taylor coefficient images and the spectral signatures can be seen as the spectral basis functions.
-However, the Taylor expansion model is an approximation of a smooth function, and hence only smooth spectra can be reconstructed.
-Moreover, the order of Taylor series has to be set in advance where high orders are associated with low approximation errors but high computational cost.
-On the other hand, the linear mixture model adopted here is more generic since it does not assume a specific model of the spectra, therefore allowing for the reconstruction of complex spectral structures (e.g. emission or absorption lines superimposed on a continuous spectrum).